BASIS FOR OPERATIONS INVOLVING NEGATIVE NUMBERS

 Multiplication.

-1. To multiply two numbers having like signs, multiply their absolute values and prefix a plus sign (or no sign).
+1. To multiply two numbers having like signs: 1) multiply their absolute values and 2) prefix this product obtained with a plus sign (or no sign).

 Examples: